StevenVdEeckt/CGN_CL/README.md

 For the model, we use the ESPnet library [Watanabe et al., 2018].
 This folder provides the necessary information and files to run an ESPnet model with the same settings as in the paper.

 ### wordpieces ###
 In this folder, the files regarding the vocabulary can be found.
-The vocabulary was generated with the Sentence Piece model on the first task (nl-clean) and consists of approximately 300 word pieces.
+The vocabulary was generated with the Sentence Piece model [Kudo and Richardson, 2018] on the first task (nl-clean) and consists of approximately 300 word pieces.
 This same vocabulary was used for all tasks.

 ### config_files ###
 This folder contains the configuration files to be used by ESPnet for training and decoding.
 In particular, the following configuration files are provided: